Glassheart: Recording sessions

 According to Yahoo! music, Lewis worked with Ammo and Steve Robson while a press release from Sony Music revealed that Lewis had branched out to work with a variety of international producers, including Swedish producer Jonas Quant, American producer Chuck Harmony and American songwriters Claude Kelly and Al Shux.
 During this same time, two other American record producers linked themselves to Glassheart.
 Whilst working as a mentor on American Idol, American music producer Christopher "Tricky" Stewart noted that he had been asked to submit material for Lewis' new album.
-French producer Sandy Vee and American songwriter Autumn Rowe presented Lewis with the album's first single "Collide".
 Digital Spy and Popjustice confirmed that Lewis spent time in the studios with producer and writer Rodney "Darkchild" Jerkins", rapper will.i.am and Polow da Don.
 Lewis' sessions with Darkchild took place over the weekend of 18–19 May 2012 and produced the song "Shake You Up".
 Circle House Studios in Miami, Florida was the venue for recording sessions with American songwriter Rico Love.

 MTV revealed that R&B singer-songwriter Ne-Yo was planning to pen some material for her.
 It would be their third collaboration, Ne-Yo having previous penned tracks for Spirit and produced tracks for Echo that did not make the final list.
 Ne-Yo wasn't Lewi's only returning collaborator.
 Andrea Martin, who co-wrote Lewis' 2008 single "Better in Time", worked with Lewis in the first half of 2011.
 On 1 January 2012 the leaking of a snippet of "Love Birds" (later renamed "Lovebird") revealed that according to Idolator, Lewis had worked with Bonnie McKee who is known for working with Kesha, Britney Spears and Katy Perry.
 Lewis also travelled to Nashville, Tennessee in January to record for a week and separately worked with Dallas Austin.
 McKee later joined studio sessions after Fraser T Smith co-wrote "Un Love Me" with Smith and Kelly Sheehan, a writer known for her work with Mariah Carey.